hopsoft/hero/README.md

 various libs, modules, and classes.
 Before you know you it, you have a lump of spaghetti that's difficult to maintain and even harder to improve.

-## Why Hero?

 Hero provides a simple pattern that encourages you to
 <a href="http://en.wikipedia.org/wiki/Decomposition_(computer_science)">decompose</a>
 business processes into managable chunks.
-And the best part... all the components are easily tested.
+And the best part... the components can be easily tested.

+---

 More soon.
 Stay tuned...